-There may be an option to participate in an internship or volunteer opportunity during the semester in Mendoza.
-As the South America program is Dickinson's newest program, the program does not yet have long-standing relationships with local organizations, schools, and companies.
-You will need to speak with your resident director to begin the search process for an internship or volunteer opportunity within the Mendoza community.
+There may be an option to participate in an internship or volunteer opportunity during the semester in Mendoza. ou will need to speak with your resident director to begin the search process for an internship or volunteer opportunity within the Mendoza community.
 Only highly-qualified, responsible students with strong language skills will be granted permission to represent Dickinson as a local intern or volunteer.
 This opportunity is not guaranteed and is a privilege.